-• Revenue in constant currency, which is revenue adjusted for the translation effect of foreign currencies so that certain financial results can be viewed without the impact of fluctuations in foreign currency exchange rates, thereby facilitating period-to-period comparisons of the Company's business performance.
-Revenue in constant currency is calculated by translating the revenue for the three months ended February 29, 2016, in local currency using the comparable prior period's currency conversion rate.
+- Revenue in constant currency, which is revenue adjusted for the translation effect of foreign currencies so that certain financial results can be viewed without the impact of fluctuations in foreign currency exchange rates, thereby facilitating period-to-period comparisons of the Company's business performance.
+Revenue in constant currency is calculated by translating the revenue for the three and nine months ended August 31, 2016, in local currency using the comparable prior periods' currency conversion rates.
 This approach is used for countries where the functional currency is the local currency.
-Generally, when the dollar either strengthens or weakens against other currencies, the growth at constant currency rates or adjusting for currency will be higher or lower than growth reported at actual exchange rates.

-- Non-GAAP operating income, which is operating income as adjusted to exclude intangible asset amortization, and acquisition and other integration expenses related to the acquisition of the customer relationship management ("CRM") business of International Business Machines Corporation ("IBM") in fiscal year 2014; and - Non-GAAP operating margin, which is Non-GAAP operating income (as defined above) divided by Revenue. - Adjusted earnings before interest, taxes, depreciation and amortization, or Adjusted EBITDA, which is Non-GAAP operating income as defined above after excluding depreciation expenses. - Non-GAAP diluted earnings per common share ("EPS"), which is diluted EPS excluding the per share, tax effected impact of (i) IBM CRM acquisition and other integration expenses, and (ii) amortization of intangible assets.
+Generally, when the dollar either strengthens or weakens against other currencies, the growth at constant currency rates or adjusting for currency will be higher or lower than growth reported at actual exchange rates. - Non-GAAP operating income, which is operating income as adjusted to exclude acquisition and integration expenses, restructuring costs and amortization of intangible assets. - Non-GAAP operating margin, which is Non-GAAP operating income (as defined above) divided by revenue. - Adjusted earnings before interest, taxes, depreciation and amortization, or Adjusted EBITDA, which is Non-GAAP operating income as defined above after excluding depreciation. - Non-GAAP diluted earnings per common share ("EPS"), which is diluted EPS excluding the per share, tax effected impact of (i) acquisition and integration expenses, (ii) restructuring costs, and (iii) amortization of intangible assets.